transloadit/node-sdk/README.md

 Creates an objectMode readable stream like streamAssemblies that automates handling of listTemplates pagination.

+### Other

+#### TransloaditClient.calcSignature(params)

+Calculates a signature for the given `params` JSON object.
+If the `params` object does not include an `authKey` or `expires` keys (and their values) in the `auth` sub-key, then they are set automatically.

+This function returns an object with the key `signature` (containing the calculated signature string) and a key `params`, which contains the stringified version of the passed `params` object (including the set expires and authKey keys).

 ## Contributing

 We'd be happy to accept pull requests.
 If you plan on working on something big, please first drop us a line!

 ### Testing

-Check your sources for linting errors via `npm run lint`, and unit tests, and run them via `npm run test`, or `npm run mocha` for faster iterations.
+Check your sources for linting errors via `npm run lint`, and unit tests, and run them via `npm test`

 ### Releasing